World Mental Health Day

-I know, I know.... there's a day for everything BUT with our stress levels reaching an all time high, this is a week I feel is really important.
-I'll bet you a fiver right now you've felt stressed at some point in the past week?!
+I know, I know....there's a day for everything BUT with our stress levels reaching an all time high, this is a day I feel is really important.
+I'll bet you a tenner right now you've felt stressed at some point in the past week?!

 And I get asked all the time.
 Why is it I eat when I get stressed?
 Why is it I only want chocolate ?
 How do I stop eating my feelings?!